 If you see this after your page is loaded completely, leafletJS files are missing.

-Rock in desert
+Rock in Judean Desert

 Herod the Great

 In the power struggle after the death of Alexander Jannaeus a controversial figure – Herod the Great – rose to the power.
-This Jewish king subdued to the Romans and Judea de facto became a part of Roman Empire.
+This Jewish king subdued to the Romans and Judea de facto became a part of the Roman Empire.

 Sicarii and Siege of Masada

 In the 66 AD Masada was captured by a militant group of Jews named Sicarii (one branch of Zealots), led by Menahem.
-According to Josephus this was not a peaceful group at all – they were making raids to nearby settlements and once in the nearby Ein Gedi they killed some 700 women and children.
+According to Josephus, this was not a peaceful group at all – they were making raids to nearby settlements and once in the nearby Ein Gedi, they killed some 700 women and children.

 Lately several archaeologists have put in doubt the report of Josephus, especially regarding the mass suicide.

-After the Roman siege the fort was not inhabited for several centuries, powerful earthquakes destroyed many structures on the mountain.
+After the purported Roman siege the fort was not inhabited for several centuries, powerful earthquakes destroyed many structures on the mountain.

-Europeans discovered Masada for themselves in 1838, when Edward Robinson and Eli Smith noticed the impressive mountain from the nearby Ein Gedi.
+Europeans discovered Masada for themselves in 1838 when Edward Robinson and Eli Smith noticed the impressive mountain from the nearby Ein Gedi.

-It turns out that urban planning is very old profession.
+It turns out that urban planning is a very old profession.
 The urban fabric of ancient settlements – their structure and evolution gives a lot of food for thoughts about the nature of humans and civilization.

-Wondermondo includes in the category of ancient cities and towns those settlements which have developed as urban areas at least 1500 years ago – around 500 AD.
+Wondermondo includes in the category of ancient cities and towns those settlements which have developed as urban areas at least 1500 years ago: around 500 AD.

 …Nobody knows exactly what happened or how, of course.
 We can imagine that the people would have wanted us to know their story.
 The author takes the facts that we do know and weaves them into a story of the way it might have happened.
 That is helpful as we weigh those ideas with those of other sources before formulating our own ideas.